KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/university_taxonomy/README.md

 ---
 Through the KB-Services the content of the KB can be updated, added, removed and chaged.
 Below there are some examples of these services applied to the KB in [`kb_university.txt`](https://github.com/KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/blob/master/university_taxonomy/kb_university.txt).

 Suppose that the class `teaching assistants` is added as a subclass of `people`.
 The new class has the property that its individuals `teach` and `grade` The items that they grade are: `quizzes`, `projects` and `problem sets`.
 Also, teaching assistants gather in the `teachers_room`.
-These modifications are expressed below, where each predicate reads the source KB and outputs a second KB holding the changes that took place.
+These additions are expressed below, where each predicate reads the source KB and outputs a second KB holding the changes that took place.
 The KB that results of all these additions is saved as `kb_add_class.txt`:

 `?- open_kb('kb_university.txt',KB),`<br />
 `add_class('teaching assistants',people,KB,KB1),`<br />